Grace-John-Data-Analyst/Excel_Project-Data_Analytics/Project 1/README.md

 ## Overview
 Analyzed AI & Data Science job postings using Excel to investigate salary trends across different locations and roles.
-The goal is to provide job seekers with data-driven insights into fair compensation and market expectations.
+The goal was to provide job seekers with data-driven insights into fair compensation and market expectations.

 ## 📁 Dashboard File
 Access the full analysis here: [Final Excel Dashboard](./Global_AI_Jobs_Dashboard%Project%201.xlsx)